ErikHgm/SportMemoryGame/README.md

 - ### Header
     -   The header welcomes the player when entering the game page.
-    -   It also swith the message as you move along the different screens of the game.
+    -   It also switches the message as you move over the different screens of the game.

 ![Header](assets/images/header1.png)
 ![Header](assets/images/header2.png)